 Then there was the time I was staying at a quaint old mansion hotel in eastern Finland in early autumn.
 In the daytime, I hiked around the captivating forests, and in the evening I feasted on a sumptuous dinner.
 I was the only guest at the hotel and decided to have a lakeside sauna at midnight.
 After getting good and sweaty, I dove into the lake.

 The water temperature was surprisingly agreeable, and it was easy to leisurely float on the surface.
 But it was so dark that I could hardly see anything.
 My mind began to race.
 What if I hit my head on the pier?
 Or if my feet got stuck in the muddy bottom?
 And aren’t bears excellent swimmers?

 “You’re back so soon?” the manager remarked.
 “Yes,” I said, “I thought I’d get some sleep.
 Big day tomorrow.”

 Over the years, the Finns have given me the opportunity to try smoke saunas with heat soft as silk, a roof-top sauna with spectacular views and a sauna that was 110 degrees Celsius (230 Fahrenheit).
 I was surprised that I survived the latter – a more typical temperature would be closer to 80 degrees Celsius (176 Fahrenheit), which is still pretty hot.

 I’ve been to gigantic saunas, one-person saunas and after-sports saunas.
 I’ve been to wild saunas with boisterous conversations and ones where I could relax in solitude.
 In gathering all these interesting experiences, I’ve acquired many great memories.
-Most importantly, I now have an excellent topic for eloquent conversations with the Finns.
+Most importantly, I now have an excellent topic for eloquent conversations with Finnish people.